mdsol/MORK/README.md

 ]
 ```

-The `mork_fieldDataFromResults` property can be converted to JSON and sent to the Patient Cloud Gateway to create an entry in Rave.
+The `NSArray` returned from the `mork_getFieldDataFromResults` method can be
+converted to JSON and sent to the Patient Cloud Gateway to create an entry in
+Rave.
 An example JSON payload is as follows:

 ```
 {